bytecodealliance/wasmtime/docs/contributing-ci.md

 you can see the artifacts link in the top right.
 Note that artifacts don't become available until the whole run finishes.

-Commits merged into the master branch will rerun CI and will also produce artifacts as usual.
-On the master branch, however, documentation is pushed to the `gh-pages` branch as well, and binaries are pushed to the `dev` release on GitHub.
+Commits merged into the `main` branch will rerun CI and will also produce artifacts as usual.
+On the `main` branch, however, documentation is pushed to the `gh-pages` branch as well, and binaries are pushed to the `dev` release on GitHub.
 Finally, tagged commits get a whole dedicated release to them too.